Ian-Fogelman/Ian-blog/_posts/2020-05-19-SQL Server and Python Machine Learning.markdown

 <br>

 IV.
 Next we need a stored procedure that will pick up the binary stored in our table and apply the model prediction to our data.
-To do this we use a combination of the input_data_1 input_data_name and params keyword arguments for our stored procedure.
+To do this we use a combination of the <em> input_data_1, input_data_name and params </em> keyword arguments for our stored procedure.

 <br>